Physitrack and the GDPR

-Physitrack has a communications infrastructure in place which will let us quickly communicate information in the event of a data breach.
+Physitrack has a communication infrastructure in place which will let us quickly communicate information in the event of a data breach.

 Right to Access

-Data Subjects have the right to obtain confirmation from the Data Controller of how their personal data is being processed by the Data Controller.
-On demand, the Data Controller should provide an electronic copy of personal data to Data Subjects at no charge.
+Data subjects have the right to obtain a confirmation from the data controller of how their personal data is being processed by the data controller.
+On demand, the data controller should provide an electronic copy of personal data to data subjects at no charge.

 Right to be forgotten

-A practitioner can quickly export all of a client's data for re-use in other applications.
+A practitioner can quickly export all of a patient's data for re-use in other applications.